reuk/wayverb/docs_source/ray_tracer.md

 $$\overrightarrow{R}_\text{outgoing}=s\overrightarrow{R}_\text{random} +
 (1-s)\overrightarrow{R}_\text{specular}$$ {#eq:}

-where $s$ is the scattering coefficient.
+where $s$ is the scattering coefficient, as described in the [Theory]({{ site.baseurl }}{% link theory.md %}) chapter.
 Normally, the scattering coefficient would be defined per-band, but this would require running the ray tracer once per band, so that each frequency component can be scattered differently.
 Instead, the mean scattering coefficient is used, so that all bands can be traced in one pass.
 For eight frequency bands, this provides an eight-times speed-up, at the cost of inaccurate interpretation of the scattering coefficients.
 This is a reasonable trade-off, as scattering will also be modelled using the *diffuse rain* technique described in the [Boundary Modelling]({{ site.baseurl }}{% link boundary.md %}) section, which *is* able to account for different per-band scattering coefficients.
 The final output will therefore retain per-band scattering characteristics, but with much improved performance.

 Having calculated a new ray direction, the energy carried in the ray is decreased, depending on the absorption coefficients of the intersected